tryretool/retool-onpremise/README.md

 ## Additional features

+### Environment Variables

+You can set environment variables to enable custom functionality like [managing secrets](https://docs.retool.com/docs/secret-management-using-environment-variables), customizing logs, and much more.
+For a list of all environment variables visit our [docs](https://docs.retool.com/docs/environment-variables).

 ### Health check endpoint

 Retool also has a health check endpoint that you can set up to monitor liveliness of Retool.
 You can configure your probe to make a `GET` request to `/api/checkHealth`.